sam-austin/museum-art/README.md

 Simple web page displaying "A Woman Seated beside a Vase of Flowers" by Edgar Degas from the Metropolitan Museum of Art.

+Built with: React & CSS

+Suggested scripts: `npm install` then `npm start` to view the page on [http://localhost:3000](http://localhost:3000)

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).